AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 Introduction

-FPGAs support LVDS TX (transmit) and RX (receive) channels for high-speed and noise-tolerant data transmission.
-This application note describes how to align the clock and data for LVDS interface in different applications.
+Trion FPGAs support LVDS TX (transmit) and RX (receive) channels for high-speed and noise-tolerant data transmission.
+This application note describes how to align the LVDS clock and data signals for different applications.

 Trion LVDS Feature Summary